-In Ontario, over 70 diseases are specified as diseases of public health significance under Ontario Regulation 135/18: Designation of Diseases pursuant to the Health Protection and Promotion Act (HPPA), R.S.O 1990.
-1-2
+In Ontario, over 70 diseases are specified as diseases of public health significance under Ontario Regulation 135/18: Designation of Diseases pursuant to the Health Protection and Promotion Act (HPPA), R.S.O 1990.^{1,2}

-Health care providers, laboratories and other individuals (including school principals and superintendents of institutions) with a duty to report diseases specified under Regulation 135/18 must make such reports to the Medical Officer of Health in the local public health unit (PHU) within which they operate, as outlined in Regulation 569.3 PHUs provide case management services to individuals suspected of having a disease of public health significance in their jurisdiction in accordance with the HPPA, the Ontario Public Health Standards and the Infectious Diseases Protocol.
-A-5 Required case data are subsequently reported to the province through two systems: the integrated Public Health Information System (iPHIS) and Public Health Case and Contact Management Solution (CCM).
+Health care providers, laboratories and other individuals (including school principals and superintendents of institutions) with a duty to report diseases specified under Regulation 135/18 must make such reports to the Medical Officer of Health in the local public health unit (PHU) within which they operate, as outlined in Regulation 569.3 PHUs provide case management services to individuals suspected of having a disease of public health significance in their jurisdiction in accordance with the HPPA, the Ontario Public Health Standards and the Infectious Diseases Protocol. ^{4,5} Required case data are subsequently reported to the province through the integrated Public Health Information System (iPHIS).
+Up to June 1, 2024 COVID-19 was reported through the Public Health Case and Contact Management Solution (CCM).